sauloaguiar/react-light-dashboard/README.md

   1. The header will contain static info only.
   2. The table will fetch data from the remote server and keep it as its internal state.
   3. The slider will be displayed after some lightbulb was selected from the table and updating its value will fire a patch http call.
+Another option here would be to have the slider area displaying a message like 'select an option to adjust the brightness' before any lightbuld was selected.
+I took the first approach because it sounded more natural to me.

 - 24/6
   I actually decided to move the http calls to the App component.
 My motivation is that the App component will serve as the